 Navigate the Credit Slip

-This is the single page report that contains an applicant's account information, credit received for each submission, totals by band and mode and a report of cards rejected, if any.
+This is the single page report that contains an applicant's account information, credits received for each submission, totals by band and mode and a report of cards rejected. (if any).

 This section contains information related to charges and payments.
 Funds received by ARRL (paid by an applicant) are recorded without parenthesis.
 Amounts charged by ARRL are recorded in parenthesis.
-If an ending balance if it is shown in parenthesis it means that amount is DUE to ARRL.
+If an ending balance is shown in parenthesis it means that amount is due to ARRL.
+Also, only when an amount is due just to the left of the amount you will see a note saying:

 This next section is the number of credits per band and mode granted from the current submission only.
 It is not the applicant's final total.